Social Services Competency Based Training (SSCBT) Certificate of Completion - Agency/Program Director

 What to expect as an agency/program director

 Thank you for considering sending staff to the SSCBT training program.
 We appreciate your confidence in our work by making this major investment and commitment to staff development through participation in this program.
-As you may be aware, Portland State University has been working in partnership with Tennessee State University for over seven years to deliver this training program.
-SSCBT is one of the 10 programs selected nationwide by the Head Start Bureau in 2001 to develop a model credential program for Head Start Family Workers.
-The training program has been updated to meet these Head Start expectations.
+As you may be aware, Portland State University has been working in partnership with Tennessee State University for over 17 years to deliver this training program.
+SSCBT is one of only 10 programs nationwide to receive a competetive grant from the office of Head Start to develop a model credential program for Head Start Family Workers.
+In 2013, SSCBT was updated to align directly with the Head Start Relationship-Based Competencies.

 The information below is intended to inform you of some of the resources available to you and what to expect during the year, and provide ideas to help your staff and program get the most out of this intensive training experience.
 The document, SSCBT Outcomes, outlines some anticipated outcomes for the program and growth of the staff as a result of successful completion and implementation of concepts taught in the SSCBT program.